MasqueradeOfSilence/pixar-in-a-box/simulation/code-simulation.md

 Try changing the value of k and the amount of damping.
 Press "Restart" each time you change a value.

 How does the behavior of the spring change if you:
-- Keep damping constant and change k? *Lower values of k make the spring longer, higher values make it shorter*
+- Keep damping constant and change k? *Lower values of k make the spring longer, higher values make it shorter.
+Larger spring constant = less displacement. [more info](https://www.jamesspring.com/news/spring-constant/)*
 - Keep k constant and change damping? *Lower damping values are bouncier.
 Higher damping values come to rest very quickly.*

 # 2D spring-mass system